jovotech/jovo-framework/docs/output.md

 ### Build Method

-The `build` method is responsible for returning the output object:
+The most important part of an output class is an [output template](#output-template) that is returned by a [`build` method](#build-method).
+This object is then translated into the appropriate platform response.

 ```typescript
 build() {